Gaspode69/ioBroker.alpha-ess/README.md

 ## Settings:

-<span style="color:red">CAUTION: Currently only Open API is supported because the Closed API was changed by Apha-ESS and cannot be used by third party applications at the moment.</span>

 **Used API:** Choose between the inofficial "Closed" API and the official "Open" API Depending on the selected API there are different settings available.